eevalaiho/programming-exercise/documentation/installation.md

 1. Clone the repository:

         $ git clone https://github.com/eevalaiho/CGI-programming-exercise.git
-1. Cd to the (downloaded) sub-directory:
+1. Cd to program's main directory:

         $ cd CGI-programming-exercise
 1. Create an Anaconda environment for the application: